Major edits/changes from recent updates marked in blue!

 You are one of the most unkillable forces in PvE.
 With 7 bodies of HP (and death shroud) coupled with high toughness, vitality (highest base vitality in the game), and healing power, you are a real tank in the game.
 Being at range means you get hit less often and less hard as well, so really most deaths should have been caused by you running off a cliff.
 You also do an admirable amount of single target damage with all your minions along with you focusing on one enemy.
 Your staff is also one of the best AoE option necromancers have.

-Your DPS is generally below that of many other necromancer builds, particularly condition builds.
+Your DPS is generally below that of many other necromancer builds.
 With a reliance on minions, you are also reliant on their subpar AI.
 When your minions are down, you are also extremely vulnerable.
 Minions just get destroyed by AoE damage and are generally unviable in most dungeons.
 Marching around needing to maintain 6 other bodies is sort of clunky and might slow you down a bit when roaming the world.

 The General Build---------------------------------------------------------------------------

 This build is mainly meant for general PvE open-world map roaming and personal story completion, for which it actually excels quite well at.
 In addition, it's useful for small skirmishes in WvW and holding points in sPvP.
 However, It is highly unsuited for the completion of the more challenging dungeons and fractals.

 NOTE: This guide assumes that you have about 1900 Power and 1500 Healing Power, from which many of these numbers are derived.
 You may find that your actual numbers are a bit higher than these, as I underestimated figures to be on the safe side.